-The risk-based regulatory framework for UAS that is emerging from JARUS and recommended for worldwide application is generally based on the definition of three categories of operations: A (Open), B (Specific) and C (Certified).
+The risk-based regulatory framework for Unmanned Aircraft Systems (UAS) that is emerging from JARUS and recommended for worldwide application is generally based on the definition of three categories of operations: A (Open), B (Specific) and C (Certified).

-To operate in the B category, operators shall normally submit a Risk Assessment to the CAA for evaluation and approval.
-In the case of standard scenarios, the risk assessment is developed by the Authority.
-In case of a certified operator it is not necessary to show the risk assssment to the Authority.
-But in any case this assessment is necessary.
-The Specific Operation Risk Assessment (SORA) methodology has been developed by JARUS (Joint Authorities for Rulemaking on Unmanned Systems) primarely aimed at the B (specific) category.
+To operate in the B category, operators shall normally submit a risk assessment to the CAA for evaluation and approval.
+In the case of standard scenarios, the risk assessment is developed by the authority.
+The Specific Operation Risk Assessment (SORA) methodology has been developed by JARUS (Joint Authorities for Rulemaking on Unmanned Systems) primarily aimed at the B (specific) category.

-In the EU, risk assessment in category B (“specific”) is mandated by Art.
-11 of the Commission Implementing Regulation (EU) 2019/947 of 24 May 2019 on the rules and procedures for the operation of unmanned aircraft.
-Structure and wording of that Article mirror the structure and semantics of SORA.
+In the EU, risk assessment in category B (“specific”) is mandated by Article 11 of the Commission Implementing Regulation (EU) 2019/947 of 24 May 2019 on the rules and procedures for the operation of unmanned aircraft.
+The structure and wording of that article mirror the structure and semantics of SORA.
 Furthermore, this methodology is recommended for use in Europe (as AMC) by EASA; it is also widely used worldwide.

-This course will provide a detailed decription of the SORA methodology with examples of real-life applications which enable participants to explain the process and to apply it autonomously.
+This course will provide a detailed description of the SORA methodology with examples of real-life applications which enable participants to explain the process and apply it autonomously.

-9 lectures of about 50 minutes, plus 4 group exercises (1 hour each), plus 1 hour for final examination.
-In total, 14 modules of around 1 hour distributed in 2 consecutive days.
+9 lectures of about 50 minutes, plus 4 group exercises (1 hour each), plus 1 hour for the final examination.
+In total, 14 modules of around 1 hour were distributed over 2 consecutive days.

 The 9 lectures include: